ShoueneKun/Machine-Learning-driven-analysis-of-Gaze-Error/README.md

 ---------------------------
 ## ML:

 To fully reproduce our baseline results, you will need to create staging data.
 This staging data is used to rapidly read information to and from Python and MATLAB.

-Run "GenerateStagingData.m".
-This should produce two data files called "Data_RF.mat" and "Data_RNN.m".
+Note that you will need to change paths where indicate in each individual code files.
+Future work may include simplying the code base if requested by researchers.

-Run "train_RF.m".
-This produces a seperate RF model for each individual subject.
+Run "ML/RF/AssimilateDataset.m".
+This should produce "Data_RF.mat" which is used to train seperate RF models for each individual subject.
 Note that RF models are very large and consume significant RAM.
 This makes them difficult to deploy.

-Run "train_RNN.sh".
-This trains K models per subject.
+To begin training RF models, run the script "ML/sproc_run.sh".

+Run "ML/DeepModels/AssimilateDataset.m".
+This should produce a file named "Data.mat".
+To boost training, this file is further optimized using the script "ML/DeepModels/ConvMat2Pkl.py".
+To train all models from scratch, please follow script "main_kfold.py".

+Pretrained models are available at the project page.

 ---------------------------
 If you liked our work or wish to provide any feedback, please email me at rsk3900@rit.edu.